alexlyee/Unturned-Server-Manager/README.md

 ## ....
 Current features:

-Fast deploy of an Unturned server using SteamCMD.
+*1. Fast deploy of an Unturned server using SteamCMD.

-Easy update of Unturned, Rocket, and all your plugins with one button!
+*2. Easy update of Unturned, Rocket, and all your plugins with one button!

-Clean organization of server files.
+*3. Clean organization of server files.

-Assists with all you need to get your server up and running.
+*4. Assists with all you need to get your server up and running.

-You must change all the server settings under "unturned\Servers\ManagedServer"
+*5. You must change all the server settings under "unturned\Servers\ManagedServer"

-Automatic port-forward

-Help-me-host
+*6. Automatic port-forwarding (This may be broken)

+*7. Help-me-host (This may be under construction)

-Manage multiple servers by copying the program for each server
+*8. Manage multiple servers by copying the program for each server

+*9. Automatic Updating system

 ## ....
 Future plans:

-Automatic Updating system.

-Multi-server managment tool.

 Fork to python or other language.